 Grits and Cornmeal

 I am a grits missionary.
-Comments like, “I don’t like grits” get me seriously riled up.
-If the only grits you have ever had came out of a packet and were cooked in a microwave, of course you don’t like grits!
+Comments like, “I don’t like grits” get me riled up.
+If the only grits you have ever had came out of a packet and were cooked in a microwave, of course, you don’t like grits!
 Grits are ground corn, and like many porridges, such as oatmeal or rice, the ultimate comfort food.
 The term “grist,” meaning grain for milling, became “grits.”

 Cornmeal is ground corn, as well – simply a much finer, flour-like grind.
-In an artisan grits mill, very often when the grits are ground, the larger pieces are sifted and labeled as grits and the smallest, finest grind that falls to the screen below is reserved as cornmeal.
+In an artisan grits mill, very often when the grits are ground, the larger pieces are sifted and labeled as grits, and the smallest, finest grind that falls to the screen below is reserved as cornmeal.

 Types of Corn